Local Uniqueness of Ground States for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

 \section{Introduction}

-Bose-Einstein condensate (BEC) is a state of matter, in which atoms or particles are cooled to the sufficiently low temperature that a large fraction of them ``condense" into a single quantum state.
-Because BEC can present quantum effects at the macroscopic scale, it has become an important subject in experimental studies since the first realization \cite{Anderson,D} of BEC in dilute gases of alkali atoms in 1995.
-Various interesting quantum phenomena have been observed in BEC experiments over the past two decades, including the critical-mass collapse \cite{Hulet1,Hulet2,HM,KM,Hulet3,D}, the appearance of quantized vortices \cite{Abo,B,CC,F,WG,ZW}, and the center-of-mass rotation \cite{Abo,LC,F,WG}.
-These novel experimental progresses promote greatly the developments of mathematical theories and numerical methods arising from BEC, see \cite{Abo,A,CR,D,F,IM-1,IM-2,Lieb06,LSS,LSY,WG}.
+A Bose-Einstein condensate (BEC) is a state of matter, in which atoms or particles are cooled to the sufficiently low temperature that a large fraction of them ``condense" into a single quantum state.
+Because a BEC can present quantum effects at the macroscopic scale, it has become an important subject in experimental investigations since the first realization \cite{Anderson,D} of BECs in dilute gases of alkali atoms in 1995.
+Various interesting quantum phenomena have been observed in the physical experiments of BECs over the past two decades, including the critical-mass collapse \cite{Hulet1,Hulet2,HM,KM,Hulet3,D}, the appearance of quantized vortices \cite{Abo,B,CC,F,WG,ZW}, the center-of-mass rotation \cite{Abo,LC,F,WG}, and so on.
+These novel experimental progresses promote greatly the developments of mathematical theories and numerical methods arising from BECs, see \cite{Abo,A,CR,D,F,IM-1,IM-2,Lieb06,LSS,LSY,WG}.

-When the interactions between the cold atoms in the condensates are repulsive, the quantized vortices and some other complex structures of rotating BEC in a trap were analyzed and simulated extensively in the past few years, see \cite{Abo,A,BC,CR,D,F,IM-1,IM-2} and the references therein.
-Due to the critical-mass collapse phenomenon, the rotating condensates with attractive interactions however behave quite different from those of the well-understood repulsive case.
-For example, vortices are generally unstable in the rotating BEC with attractive interactions (see, e.g., \cite{CC,WG,LC}), even though vortices are known cf. \cite{A,CO,F} to form stable lattice configurations in the repulsive case.
-More importantly, the existing theoretical analysis and numerical simulations show cf. \cite{BC,CC,D,F,WG,LC} that the rotating BEC with attractive interactions present more complicated phenomena and structures.
+When the interactions between cold atoms in the condensates are repulsive, the quantized vortices and some other complex structures of BECs in rotating traps were analyzed and simulated extensively in the past few years, see review papers \cite{A2,LSS,Roug} and the references therein.
+Due to the distinct mechanism of the critical-mass collapse, the systems of rotating BECs in the attractive case however behave quite different from those of the well-understood repulsive case.
+For example, vortices are generally unstable in rotating BECs with attractive interactions (see, e.g., \cite{CC,WG,LC}), even though vortices are known cf. \cite{A,CO,F} to form stable lattice configurations in the repulsive case.

-By a mean-field approximation, see \cite{BC,Lewin}, the energy of the two-dimensional attractive BEC in a rotating trap can be described by the following Gross-Pitaevskii (GP) energy functional:
+By a mean-field approximation, see \cite{Lewin2,Lewin,LSS,Nam,Roug}, the energy of the two-dimensional attractive BEC in a rotating trap can be described by the following Gross-Pitaevskii (GP) energy functional:

 where $x^{\perp} =(-x_2,x_1)$ with $x=(x_1,x_2)\in \R^2$, $(iu,\, \nabla u)=i(u\nabla \bar u-\bar u\nabla u)/2$, and the complex space $\h$ is defined as